Chinese protests spread over government’s covid restrictions

 The strategy saved lives and proved effective earlier in the pandemic, which started in Wuhan in early 2020.
 It has come to underpin Mr. Xi’s view that China has managed the virus better than the West.

 However, more contagious strains of Covid-19 have since made it all but impossible to completely clear out the virus.
+Beijing has been relying largely on domestically developed vaccines with a lower efficacy than mRNA shots.
 Meanwhile, frequent lockdowns have kept businesses closed and pushed up youth unemployment, with China now facing its worst slowdown in decades.

-In addition, there have been many reported cases of people who have died of other diseases they couldn’t get treated for because of lockdowns.

-Wary of the high stakes, China’s top leadership earlier this month unveiled plans to “optimize and adjust" the strict zero-Covid policy to rescue the economy.
-However, local officials across the country doubled down on restrictions when cases started to rise this winter.
+Wary of the high stakes, China’s top leadership earlier this month unveiled plans to “optimize and adjust" the policy to rescue the economy.
+However, local officials across the country doubled down on restrictions when cases started to rise recently.

 “A lot of people are reaching the breaking point," said Yanzhong Huang, a public-health expert at the Council on Foreign Relations, who has been closely monitoring the Covid situation in China.